7 Best Coffee Scales: Reviews and Buying Guide

 Getting a good coffee scale doesn’t mean you need to spend a small fortune, and Etekcity is there to prove it.
 What’s more, this model looks and feels premium.
 Plus, it offers certain features of more expensive units.

 On the other hand, there is a 3g to 5g limit to the minimum recommended measurement.
 It doesn’t mean that the scale cannot measure below 3g, only that it might be more accurate with larger volumes.
 This shouldn’t be of concern since you’d be measuring coffee beans at or above the minimum weight anyway.
+This scale comes with two pre-installed AAA batteries.

 3. Coffee Gator Digital Scale – Best Value for Money